david-04/david-04.github.io/src/content/docs/blog/exhaustiveness-checks-in-typescript.md

 }
 ```

-Adding a simple `satisfies` check in the final `else` branch is a lightweight and effective way to prevent discrepancies between interdependent parts of the code.
+Adding a simple `satisfies` check in the final `else` branch is a lightweight and effective way to ensure that a function's exhaustiveness is preserved at all times.

 ## Compile-time checks through lookups

 Exhaustiveness checks with `satisfies` assert that there are enough `if`/`else` or `switch`/`case` branches to handle every possible input.
-Instead of checking that all branches are present, we can also avoid `if` and `switch` statements altogether and use a simple object/map lookup instead:
+Instead of checking the exhaustiveness of branches, we can also avoid `if` and `switch` statements altogether and use a simple object/map lookup instead:

 ```typescript
 enum LogLevel { ERROR, INFO };